 SFAS 159.
 In February 2007, the FASB issued SFAS 159, "The Fair Value Option for Financial Assets and Financial Liabilities," which is an elective, irrevocable election to measure eligible financial instruments and certain other assets and liabilities at fair value on an instrument-by-instrument basis.
 The election may only be applied at specified election dates and to instruments in their entirety rather than to portions of instruments.
 Upon initial election, the entity reports the difference between the instruments' carrying value and their fair value as a cumulative-effect adjustment to the opening balance of retained earnings.
 At each subsequent reporting date, an entity reports in earnings, unrealized gains and losses on items for which the fair value option has been elected.
 SFAS 159 is effective for financial statements issued for fiscal years beginning after November 15, 2007, and is applied on a prospective basis.
-Early adoption of SFAS 159 is permitted provided the entity also elects to adopt the provisions of SFAS 159 at this time.
+Early adoption of SFAS 159 is permitted provided the entity also elects to adopt the provisions of SFAS 157 as of the early adoption date selected for SFAS 159.
+We have elected not to adopt the provisions of SFAS 159 at this time.